Pac-Dessert1436/vbPixelGameEngine.Maui/README.md

 ## Current Progress

-I'm currently working on this porting project all by myself. *__However, I'm now busy retaking the Postgrauate Entrance Exam in my home city, probably about Biochemistry, General Biology, or TCM-related subjects, and I will have to set the project aside until the end of this year.__* I will definitely try my best to finish the project after that, but not these five or six months.
+I'm currently working on this porting project independently.
+However, I'm currently busy re-taking the Postgraduate Entrance Exam in my hometown, and I've now confirmed that I'm applying for Chinese Materia Medica.
+Both politics and TCM-related study materials have been quite challenging for me. *__As a result, I can only add new features in my spare time, and I've realized I won't be able to focus heavily on coding until I complete the exam.__* For these reasons, I do plan to continue with the project afterward, but this will likely be at the end of the year.

 The porting task is quite challenging, and it's not a good start for my part.
 Despite the fact that the engine supports OpenGL rendering, the original code has a strong dependency on Windows API, giving me a painful experience when I'm trying to port the code.
 I'm just a hobbyist in game development, so my time to work on this project is very limited.